unsafePtr/YandexDiskSDK/README.md

+# Repository is archived
+Since this repository wasn't updated for a long time is achieved in favor of [another project for Yandex Disk](https://github.com/raidenyn/yandexdisk.client).
+It provides the same functionality with some additional features and is actively maintained.

 # Description
 A library for providing simple working operation with Yandex Disk written in c# with asynchronous manner.
 Library communicates with [cloud REST API](https://tech.yandex.com/disk/rest/).
 # Quickstart